Discover SIDI’s new 2024 Social and Environmental Report

 Let’s continue to invest in a just transition.

-Great news for the FEFISOL II fund
+Excellent news for the FEFISOL II fund

-SIDI is very pleased to announce that USAID – US Agency for International Development – and Prosper Africa – US government’s initiative to increase trade and investment with African countries – have approved a grant for FEFISOL II to help the fund mitigate currency risk on its local currency portfolio.
+SIDI is pleased to announce that USAID – the U.S. Agency for International Development – and Prosper Africa – the U.S. government’s initiative for trade and investment with African countries – have approved a grant for FEFISOL II to help the fund mitigate the currency risk on its local currency portfolio.

 FEFISOL II is the investment fund backed by SIDI and Belgian investor Alterfin.
 Managed by Inpulse Investment Manager, FEFISOL II is dedicated to financing African rural microfinance institutions and agricultural entities sourcing from small producers in Africa.